 4-Transformation to a hybrid cloud

-Enjoying all the private cloud benefits in addition to the public cloud features surely-is tempting, and guess what?
+Enjoying all the private cloud benefits in addition to the public cloud features indeed is tempting, and guess what?

 Going from a private to a hybrid cloud is way easier than going from a public one, as choosing the public cloud first may highly limit your infrastructure choices.